Geashna/Project1_SCD1/README.md

 ## Loading Data Again To The MySQL

-* In the end, I loading the data from the staging table to the MySQL by using sqoop expor command.
+* In the end, I loaded the data from the staging table to the MySQL by using sqoop export command.